Go Back Up

 How to set up ICHRA plan documents

-An ICHRA is considered an employee health benefit and is therefore subject to the Employee Retirement Income Security Act (ERISA).
+The federal government considers an ICHRA a group employee health benefit.
+It’s, therefore, subject to the Employee Retirement Income Security Act (ERISA).

 Under Section 402 of ERISA2, the regulations state that every employee benefit plan must be “established and maintained pursuant to a written instrument.”
 This means employee benefit plans must include a formal document defining the plan.
-ERISA regulation also requires that the plan document is made available to employees and their families.
+ERISA also requires that the employer make the plan document available to employees and their families.

 Along with the formal plan document, an employee health plan must also include a summary plan document (SPD).
 This is to provide a summary of the complete plan document to eligible employees.
-In general, the plan document is written in complex legal language.
-The SPD should be written more simply, allowing an average plan participant to reasonably understand it.
+While the formal plan document is generally written in complex legal language, you should write the SPD in a way that's easy for the average plan participant to understand.

-While there aren't any defined penalties for failing to meet these requirements, organizations are subject to IRS fines if participants in an ICHRA ask to see the plan document and the employer doesn't provide one.
+While there aren't any defined penalties for failing to meet these requirements, organizations are subject to Internal Revenue Service (IRS) fines if participants in an ICHRA ask to see the plan document and the employer doesn't provide one.

 Additionally, organizations can be at risk for potential fines if an SPD is not made available to eligible employees within 120 days of the ICHRA's creation.
 For employees newly enrolled in an existing ICHRA, the organization has only 90 days to deliver the SPD.

-ERISA requires several items to be included in the employee health plan documents.
+ERISA requires certain items to be included in the employee health plan documents.
 In addition, businesses should include several items specific to the ICHRA as a best practice.

 Here is a list of items a business should include in its ICHRA plan documents: